HGONeV/hgon-website-composer/readme.md

 Example file for the local '''etc/hosts'''

+### Folder: dummy

+Contains dummy files for sys_file-references.

-### File: _env
+### File: _env.dev / _env.prod / _env.stage

-This file contains a list of all extensions to be activated.
+This file contains a list of all extensions to be activated in the given enviroment.
 If this file is copied to `.env` before installation, the package "helhum/dotenv-connector" will automatically create a corresponding `PackageStates.php`.

-### File: .gitignore

-Contains the files and folders to ignore for versioning.

 **Please note that all changes to this file will be versioned.
 Therefore, do not save any specific changes for the local environment here.**